LoRa APRS: Bringing APRS into the 21st Century

 Technical Specifications

 The IARU International Amateur Radio Union (IARU) Region 1 VHF Handbook 8.50 recommends 433.775 and 433.900 MHz with a bandwidth of 125 kHz.
 Be sure to check whether the frequency and bandwidth are legal in your country before transmitting.
+There is no recommendation for the US; however, this article argues for a modernization of the US 70 cm band allowing a well defined range for digital modes.

 Rather than using the AX.25 frame format, the LoRa frame payload contains: